A student asks:

-However: sometimes a flood is useful to blast away obstacles… 🙂
+However: sometimes a flood is useful to blast away obstacles. 🙂

 Discover Wisdom is Patience,

-but Impatience still serves as a tool to help explore one’s inner potential that builds up for all of us.
+But Impatience still serves as a tool to help explore one’s inner potential that builds up for all of us.
 Over time a Taoist learns how to hold on to greater and greater potential, allowing for greater patience in their actions and seemingly more amazing feats.
 Keep in mind you still have to ride a wave to learn how to surf potentials that arise in your life.
-To surf the bigger waves is to first start in surfing the smaller wave and potentials you experience.
+To surf the bigger waves you first start in surfing the smaller wave and potentials you experience.

 To have patience is to also have played within impatience to learn how to move safely within the range of potentials we each experience.